Your business must possess reasonable prospects for success in competing in the private sector if admitted to the 8(a) program.

 Condition 3: The applicant has adequate capital to sustain the operations and carry out its business plan as a participant.

 - Your business must have sufficient working capital available.
-Sufficient working capital is generally defined as a minimum of 3 months’ worth of working capital immediately available to your business.
+Sufficient working capital is generally a minimum of 3 months’ worth of working capital immediately available to your business.

 - Provide your most recent business bank account (s) statements that support that you have 3 times your monthly burn rate.